MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 #### Documents accessed via SharePoint

-- Protected documents that are uploaded to SharePoint lose their ContentID value.
+- Protected documents that are uploaded to SharePoint lose their **ContentID** value, and access cannot be track or revoked.

-    This means that data is not tracked, and any access revocation will not apply for the file stored in SharePoint.

-- If a user downloads the file from SharePoint and accesses it from their local machine, a new ContentID is applied to the document when they open it locally.
+- If a user downloads the file from SharePoint and accesses it from their local machine, a new **ContentID** is applied to the document when they open it locally.

-    Using the original ContentID value to track data will not include any access performed for the user's downloaded file.
-Additionally, revoking access based on the original ContentID value will not revoke access for any of the downloaded files.
+    Using the original **ContentID** value to track data will not include any access performed for the user's downloaded file.
+Additionally, revoking access based on the original **ContentID** value will not revoke access for any of the downloaded files.

-    In such cases, administrators may be able to locate the downloaded files using PowerShell to find the new ContentID values to track or revoke access.
+    In such cases, administrators may be able to locate the downloaded files using PowerShell to find the new **ContentID** values to track or revoke access.

 ## AIP for Windows and Office versions in extended support